AVEVA/CONNECT-data-services-developer-docs/Documentation/DataViews/Quick_Start_Define_a_Data_View.md

 For ease, grab all of the field sets that are available.

 Set the Data View’s FieldSets property as the content of the AvailableFieldSets response.
-From the `FieldSet` for *weather*’s data items, remove the `Field` for the “Timestamp” property.
+From the `FieldSet` for *weather* data items, remove the `Field` for the “Timestamp” property.
 It would be redundant.
 ```json
 PUT /api/v1-preview/Tenants/{tenantId}/Namespaces/{namespaceId}/DataViews/quickstart
 {